wiiNinja/NUS.downloader.command.line/Readme.md

 # Included:
     * Binaries for net3.5, net4.8 and net6.0 found in compiled_binaries folder
-    * The original "NUSdownloader.exe" from WB3000 - Required to be in the same folder as nusd.exe
-    * Modified source with Visual Studio solutions and projects NUSDownloaderNet6.sln - VS solution for the latest and greatest .NET6 - Can run natively in Linux NUSDownloaderCli.sln - VS solution for the legacy .NET Framework 3.5 and 4.8
+    * Modified source with Visual Studio solutions and projects NUSDownloaderNet6.sln - VS solution for the latest and greatest .NET6 - Can run natively in Linux NUSDownloader35.sln - VS solution for the legacy .NET Framework 3.5 NUSDownloaderCli.sln - VS solution for the legacy .NET Framework 4.8
     * Sample batch files - These are what I used to test in addition to the unit tests in the VS solution

 # Warnings: